 Mickey Mantle broke out in 1956.
 He won the Triple Crown, leading the American League with 52 home runs, 130 runs batted in & a batting average of .353.
 His home runs were gargantuan!
 It seemed like every day the sports page showed his latest tape measure shot.
 I was collecting baseball cards, and my prize was my 1956 Mickey Mantle, the only one I ever saw.
 When my no good cousin stole it, I cried.

 I took the New York Yankees' loss to Pittsburgh in the 1960 World Series hard.
 I was in the 9th grade and in health class.
 I laid my head on the desk to hide the tears.
 I would rather lose with the Yankees than win with another team.
-Once you root for the Yankees, you can never root for anyone else.
-Billy Martin said it, "I am a Yankee!"
+Once you pull for the Yankees, you can never pull for anyone else.
+Billy Martin said it: "I am a Yankee!"
 It is not the city.
 It is the tradition of the only team in sports that matters.

 The Yankees came back with a vengeance!
 The 1961 Yankees rank with 1927's Murderer's Row and the 1998 team as the 3 greatest.
 The 1961 team beat the Cincinnati Reds in the World Series 4 games to 1.
-Bill Skowron was on first.
-Bobby Richardson was on second.
-Whitey Ford went 25-4 with an ERA of 3.21 and got the Cy Young Award.
-Ford had a great curve ball and was one of the coolest pitchers ever to play the game.
+Bill Skowron was on first, Bobby Richardson on second.
+Whitey Ford went 25-4 with a 3.21 ERA and got the Cy Young Award.
+Ford had a great curve ball and was among the coolest pitchers to ever play the game.

 All pitchers are measured against Cy Young, who won 511 games between 1890 and 1911.
-In those years, a team had 2 or 3 starting pitchers, and they were expected to complete games.
+In those years, a team had 2 or 3 starting pitchers, and they completed games.
 Relief pitching is a modern specialty.